 Section 13 Notice – Extension of statutory timelines

 On 22 May 2020, a notice was issued by the Premier of Tasmania, with the approval of the State Controller, under section 13 of the COVID-19 Act.
-The section 13 notice is available for viewing in the Tasmanian Government Gazette – Special Gazette of 22 May 2020.
+This provided an extension of time for a proponent to substantially commence a use or development approved by a planning permit during the COVID-19 emergency period.
+This section 13 notice ceased to have effect on 22 May 2021.
+On 13 September 2021 the Premier of Tasmania, with the approval of the Director of Public Health, reissued the section 13 notice.
+The reissued section 13 notice is available for viewing in the Tasmanian Government Gazette - Special Gazette 2212 0 - 13 September 2021.

-How long is the extension of time and how does it apply?
+How long is the extension of time under the reissued notice and how does it apply?

 A use or development must substantially commence within 2 years of a planning permit being granted, unless an extension has been granted by the local council.
 Extensions may be granted for up to 4 years, in 2 year increments, providing a maximum of 6 years to substantially commence.

-The notice provides a further 6 month extension to any permit that had been granted the final 2 year extension possible under section 53(5)(c) of the Land Use Planning and Approvals Act 1993 before the notice came into effect.
-It does not apply to any permits that are granted the final 2 year extension after this date.
+The notice provides a further 6 month extension to substantially commence a use or development under any permit that is due to expire while the notice is in effect.
+It only applies to permits that had been granted the final 2 year extension possible under section 53(5)(c) of the Land Use Planning and Approvals Act 1993.
+It does not apply to a permit that expired before the notice came into effect.

 Why has a 6 month extension been given to substantially commence?